s-hamann/desec-dns/README.md

     change-record       change an existing record set
     delete-record       delete a record set
+    update-record       add entries, possibly to an existing record set add-tlsa            add a TLSA record for a X.509 certificate (aka DANE), keeping any existing records
+    set-tlsa            set the TLSA record for a X.509 certificate (aka DANE), removing any existing records for the same port, protocol and subname
-    update-record       add entries, possibly to an existing record set export              export all records into a file import              import records from a file
+    export              export all records into a file import              import records from a file